orbitdb-archive/orbit-db-nextgen/docs/GETTING_STARTED.md

 You should see the address of your new database and the records you have added to it.

 Without a type, OrbitDB defaults to a database type of 'events'.
-To change the database type, pass a `type` with a valid database type.
+To change the database type, pass the `type` parameter with a valid database type.

 Update: